 A great name can play an important role for a brand.
 While the brand name isn’t a substitute for the reputation that comes with a good product or service, it can help it stand out in a competitive market.

-The process of finding a name is called naming.
+The process of finding a name is simply called naming.
 This is the naming process we follow at Make it Clear.

 Now it is time to put pen to paper.

-2. Make a list
+Step 2: Make a list

-Descriptive: names that describe what the company does like Snapchat, PayPal, DirecTV, Playstation and Toys R Us.
+- Descriptive: names that describe what the company does like Snapchat, PayPal, DirecTV, Playstation and Toys R Us.

-Suggestive: they set an evocative mood for the brand like Apple, Sky, O2, Red Bull and Uber.
+- Suggestive: they set an evocative mood for the brand like Apple, Sky, O2, Red Bull and Uber.

-3. Generating names
+Step 3: Generating names

-Keep them short.
+- Keep them short

-Easy to memorize.
+- Easy to memorize

-Easy to say in any language.
+- Easy to say in any language

-5. Background check
+Step 5: Background check

-You have your short list of 20 names.
-Now it is time to find out if they are viable.
-Do a search to see if they already exist.
-If they already exist in your sector they are certainly not an option.
-This will help you get rid of some more.
-Research the names in case they have a negative connotation in other cultures or languages.
+Now you have your short list of 20 names, it’s time to find out if they are viable.
+Do a search to see if they already exist, if they already exist in your sector they are certainly not an option.
+This will most likely reduce your shortlist down even further.
+You should also research the names in case they have a negative connotation in other cultures or languages.
 Finally, you need to check if the domain is available.
-If you have budget to buy a taken domain, this is a good option.
+If you have the budget to buy a taken domain, this is a good option.
 If you don’t, you can either think creatively about domain choices, or go back to the drawing board on the name.
 Keep editing your list until you have only one or two names left per category.

 Hopefully one of your presented names will resonate with the client.
 If not, you can always go back and recover names you had discarded at an earlier stage, or go through the whole process again.